 In the case of the first question, you can still use the traditional method used on your family PC.
 You can install some parental control software on the kid’s laptop/smartphone and then block content around keywords or questionable websites.
-This comes with many drawbacks.
+As mentioned above, this comes with many drawbacks.
 A mobile device is a personal item and privacy conscious children are not going to be happy to hand over access to their device.
-Even in the event that a child agreed to this; because the device spends most of the time with the child, they would be able to think of ways to circumvent the controls, including using incognito mode or a proxy server.
+Even in the event that a child agreed to this because the device spends most of the time with the child, they would be able to think of ways to circumvent the controls including using incognito mode or a proxy server.

 Another approach is that you can have an external device connected to your router that lets you block and observe the online activity of the kids.
-However, because you connect this device externally to your router, a person power it off rendering it ineffective.
+However, because you connect this device externally to your router, someone can power it off rendering it ineffective.

 The right solution for the modern home